lalitghimire/Gitlab-CI-CD/README.md

 - Create repository and add slack hook.
 - Clone repo to local machine.
 - Add .gitignore and copy content from the todo steps
-- Creating HTTP server, .package.json file created
+- .package.json file created to the working directory.
+- server.js file added to the working directory.